septentrio-gnss/septentrio_gnss_driver/README.md

             + default: ""
         + `port`: TCP port to receive the VSM info.
 When selecting a port number, make sure to avoid conflicts with other services.
           + default: 0
+        + `keep_open` determines wether this connections to receive VSM shall be kept open on driver shutdown.
+If set to `true` the Rx will still be able to use external VSM info to improve its localization.
+          + default: `true`
       + `serial`:
         + `port`: Serial port to receive the VSM info.
           + default: ""
         + `baud_rate`: Baud rate of the serial port to receive the VSM info.
           + default: 115200
+        + `keep_open` determines wether this connections to receive VSM shall be kept open on driver shutdown.
+If set to `true` the Rx will still be able to use external VSM info to improve its localization.
+          + default: `true`
   </details>

   <details>